Recent Blog Articles

 - Parents can help children return to normal activities after a concussion.
 Rest — of not just the body, but the mind too — is important for the first two to three days after a concussion, but after that it’s important to start getting back to normal.
 When people rest completely for longer than that, it actually takes them longer to get better.

 Getting back to normal after a concussion

 The process of getting back to normal life can take a few days, or a few months.
-It has to be tailored to each child and each situation, which is why collaboration is so important.
+It has to be tailored to each child and each situation, which is why collaboration with your pediatrician is so important.
 It’s also really important not to rush the process, especially when it comes to returning to a sport where concussions are common, such as football, hockey, or soccer.
-If a child gets another concussion while they are still recovering, it will take them much longer to get better and put them at risk of permanent disabilities.
+If a child gets another concussion while they are still recovering, it will take them much longer to get better, and put them at risk of permanent disabilities.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review or update on all articles.

 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.

 Free Healthbeat Signup

 Get the latest in health news delivered to your inbox!